Framework for Learning

 • external stakeholders, including provincial educators, academic experts, subject-area specialists, education sector partners, and Indigenous Rights Holders

-Design Every curriculum follows consistent design specifications for a discipline overview, a course overview, enduring understandings, descriptors of global competencies in the discipline, learning outcomes, and curriculum implementation resources.
-Additional key elements that inform the curriculum design are the Guiding Principles for Designing Learning Experiences and Assessment Practices, the Guiding Principles for Evaluation and Reporting, and a Statement of Literacy, Numeracy, and Multiliteracies.
+Design Every curriculum follows consistent design specifications for a discipline overview, a course overview, enduring understandings, descriptors of global competencies in the discipline, learning outcomes and curriculum implementation resources.
+Additional key elements that inform the curriculum design are the Guiding Principles for the Design of Learning Experiences and Assessment Practices, the Guiding Principles for the Evaluation and Communication of Student Learning, and a Statement of Literacy, Numeracy, and Multiliteracies.

 Development A curriculum development team, composed of project co-leaders and diverse subject area educators from across the province, applies the curriculum design specifications to the curriculum.